yashnaval/MachineLearning/Yash_ML_SL.md

 # Introduction To Machine Learning

-Machine learning (ML) is a subset of Artificial Intelligence.It fouses mainly on the designing of systems,thereby allowing them to learn and make predictions based on some experience which is data in case of machines.
+Machine learning (ML) is a branch of Artificial Intelligence.It fouses mainly on the designing of systems,thereby allowing them to learn and make predictions based on some experience which is data in case of machines.

 ### Key Points :-